-Bills in Rhode Island increased the most from a year ago, going up 14.5 percent year over year – meaning residents paid nearly $17 more for electricity in 2019.
-The good news: It was the only state with a double-digit percentage increase.
+Bills in Maine increased the most from a year ago, going up 13.8 percent year over year – meaning residents paid nearly $12 more for electricity in 2019.
+California and Hawaii also had double-digit percentage increases.

 Following are the 10 states with the largest year-over-year percentage hikes:

-Maine bills not only are the nation’s lowest on average, they decreased the most compare with last year – 23.1 percent.
-That meant an extra almost $20 for residents.
+Vermont bills decreased the most compared with last year – 4.1 percent.
+That meant an extra almost $4 for residents.

-Following are the 10 states with the larges year-over-year percentage drops since last year:
+Following are the 10 states with the largest year-over-year percentage drops since last year:

 The first thing you can do is reduce the amount of energy you use going into summer.
 That doesn’t mean roasting in the house and taking cold showers.
 Some energy-saving tips are easy and painless.